-Table 1.The main features of performance and realistic strategies awarded to an institution of higher agronomic education and research in the country.
+Table 1.
+The main features of performance and realistic strategies awarded to an institution of higher agronomic education and research in the country.

 education and resea •

 The content of The specific feature of

 strategy

 - Achievement of The objectives represents motivational

 objectives of a basis of the strategy and action, their

 strategic mission. quality being decisive for future

 performance of the institution.

 - The periods in the Usually 3 - 5 years.
 It follows the high

 life of an institution degree of risk and uncertainty.

 - The strategy It summarizes the essential elements,

 characteristics major, for the institution.

 - Activity The whole institution, agronomic higher

 education institution as a whole.
 Even

 when it relates directly to certain

 departments, it is based on

 consideration of the overall problems of

 the institution

 - The existing It is always considered the external

 environment environment of the institution and

 provides a very strong correlation

 between agronomic higher education

 institution and environment in which it

 operates.
 This is a feature and a

 condition for the success of the strategy;

 realization of strategic objectives is not

 possible without taking into account the

 evolution of the external environment.

 - The interests It is always represented the interests of

 involved. all parties involved in the educational

 process, the rector, vice-rectors, deans,

 heads of departments, teachers until the

 students.

 - Behavior of the You have to consider imposition of a

 parties behavior which will ensure higher

-education institution agronomic greater
+[ - education institution agronomic greater

 competitiveness.
 This behavior reflects

 the culture of the institution, expressing

 attitudes, believes attachments,

 aspirations and values of managers and

 executors.

 - The competitive A strategy that does not concern and

-A sublegy that does not concern and

-advantage.

 advantage. ensures obtaining the competitive

-advantage. ensures obtaining the competitive advantage does not present utility for a
+ua , antago. advantage does not present utility for a

-advantage. ensures obtaining the competitive
+higher education institution and

+8

+1 agronomic research

-By the middle of twentieth century the term was taken and used by American companies on the assumption that in business ,,any market is a war" and the competitive battle to secure the survival and development of an organization should be based on a strategy.
+By the middle of twentieth century the term was taken and used by American companies on the assumption that in business "any market is a war" and the competitive battle to secure the survival and development of an organization should be based on a strategy.